Wolf spider: Relationship to humans

 Though wolf spiders can occasionally bite humans, their bites are not dangerous.
 Wolf spider bites often result in mild redness, itching, ulcers, and if the bite wound is not cleaned, it could lead to infection.
 However, wolf spiders usually only bite when they feel threatened or mishandled.

 Wolf spiders are a vital source of natural pest control for many people's gardens or even homes, since the wolf spider preys on perceived pests such as crickets, ants, cockroaches, and in some cases lizards and frogs.
-In recent years, wolf spiders have been utilized as pest control in agriculture to reduce the amount of pesticides needed on crops.
-A notable example is the use of wolf spiders in cranberry bogs as a means of controlling unwanted crop destruction.

 In culture

 South Carolina designated the Carolina wolf spider (Hogna carolinensis) as the official state spider in 2000 due to the efforts of Skyler B. Hutto, a third-grade student at Sheridan Elementary School in Orangeburg.
 At the time, South Carolina was the only U.S. state that recognized a state spider.
 In 2015, efforts began to name an official state spider for neighboring North Carolina.

 Evolutionary history

 Wolf spiders likely originated during the late Eocene, with major radiations occurring alongside periods of global cooling during the Oligocene and Miocene.
 Vagrant hunting is their likely ancestral state, with web-building and burrowing evolving later.

-Below is a cladogram proposed by Liu et al. (2025) based on differences in mitochondrial DNA.

 Genera

-As of October 2025, this family includes 139 genera and 2,507 species:
+As of January 2026, this family includes 140 genera and 2,510 species: